 You can create an advert or promote an existing post to either your existing fans or go dark so only non fans see it.
 Start by keeping budgets low (£3 will reach approximately 1,000 people) and test out a couple of different audiences, with a couple of different content options (tracks, videos, playlists) to see which ones deliver the best results.

 Remember to insert a quote from the blog coverage you have achieved to provide some added gravitas.
-Another option is to use a service like Cross Hair Music who enable you to place your music around influencer content.
+Another option is to use a service like Squall, that enables you to directly connect with social influencers to promote your music.

 To be clear, this article is not suggesting radio can play no role in promoting music.
 That would be foolish, our recommendation is simply that as an unsigned artist you can spend your money much more efficiently and achieve much greater success by focusing on the channels you can control.
 Once you have become the most talked about artist on the Internet, and you have record labels beating down your door – let them pay for radio pluggers!
 At this point you will be able to get on playlists and radio will actually deliver reach and frequency you desire, but until then keep your hands in your pockets.

 Further reading and learning

 Right Chord Music offers pay as you go management for unsigned bands, and independent artists.
 Find out more here.
 We also offer a range of discounts and benefits to help you get ahead.
 Watch Right Chord Music Founder Mark Knight talk about his management philosophy and his success with The Daydream Club.